-Referring to Fig. 13, Fig. 14 compares the velocity profiles for Case 8 (mildly separated) and Case 9 (fully attached) with the same C{μ} of 0.77% at a location immediately downstream of the suction slot (Station 1) and a common location at 72%c (Station 2).
-Case 8 has a much stronger boundary layer profile immediately downstream of the suction slot than Case 9.
-However, the momentum is quickly dissipated and the boundary layer is weaker than that of Case 9 at the location of 72%c.
+0.77% at a location immediately downstream of the suction slot (station 1) and a common location at 72%c (station 2).
+Case 8 has a much stronger boundary layer profile immediately downstream of the suction slot than case 9.
+However, the momentum is quickly dissipated, and the boundary layer is weaker than that of case 9 at the location of 72%c.
 This is because the suction is not far enough from the injection to provide sufficient distance to energize the boundary layer via mixing.
 The jet is withdrawn into the suction slot too early and is still in a high-energy state.
-The suction location at 70%c of Case 9 provides a longer distance to make full use of the kinetic energy from the injection.
-Table 3 quantifies the displacement thickness δ^ and shape factor H of the boundary layer profile than Case 9 in terms of smaller displacement thickness (δ^) and H factor.
-However, as the flow travels downstream to Station 2, the H factor and δ^ of Case 8 increase dramatically and exceed those of Case 9.
+The suction location at 70%c of case 9 provides a longer distance to make full use of the kinetic energy from the injection.
+Table 3 quantifies the displacement thickness $\delta^$ and shape factor H of the boundary layer profile at stations 1 and 2 for cases 8 and 9, respectively.
+At station 1, case 8 has a healthier boundary layer profile than case 9 in terms of smaller displacement thickness $\delta^$ and H factor.
+However, as the flow travels downstream to station 2, the H factor and $\delta^$ of case 8 increase dramatically and exceed those of case 9.